-The attack of a right-wing extremist on the synagogue in Halle, Germany, marks a new peak of anti-Semitic violence in Germany.
-According to Josef Schuster, President of the Central Jewish Council in Germany, the brutality of the attack exceeds "everything that has existed in recent years" and is "a deep shock for all Jews in Germany".
+The attack of a right-wing extremist on the synagogue in Halle, Germany last year marked a new peak of anti-Semitic violence in Germany.
+According to Josef Schuster, President of the Central Jewish Council in Germany, the brutality of the attack exceeded "everything that has existed in recent years" and was "a deep shock for all Jews in Germany".

 But this attack didn't come out of nowhere.
 Anti-Semitic crimes have increased each year since 2015 in Germany.
 According to the latest report by the Federal Ministry of the Interior (BMI), 2019 saw the highest number of such police-recorded crimes since the country started recording them in 2001.